Weaving: Modern day

 In the 1920s the weaving workshop of the Bauhaus design school in Germany aimed to raise weaving, previously seen as a craft, to a fine art, and also to investigate the industrial requirements of modern weaving and fabrics.
 Under the direction of Gunta Stölzl, the workshop experimented with unorthodox materials, including cellophane, fibreglass, and metal.
 From expressionist tapestries to the development of soundproofing and light-reflective fabric, the workshop's innovative approach instigated a modernist theory of weaving.
 Former Bauhaus student and teacher Anni Albers published the seminal 20th-century text On Weaving in 1965.
 Other notables from the Bauhaus weaving workshop include Otti Berger, Margaretha Reichardt, and Benita Koch-Otte.

 In the Bauhaus, the weaving workshop was considered "the women's department", and many women were forced to join against wishes to study another art form.
-Some weavers, like Helene Nonné-Schmidt believed that women were made to weave because they could only produce work in 2-D. She thought women lacked the spatial imagination and genius men had to work in other mediums.
+Some weavers, like Helene Nonné-Schmidt believed that women were made to weave because they could only produce work in 2D.
+She thought women lacked the spatial imagination and genius men had to work in other mediums.

 Hand weaving of Persian carpets and kilims has been an important element of the tribal crafts of many of the subregions of modern day Iran.
 Examples of carpet types are the Lavar Kerman carpet from Kerman and the Seraband rug from Arāk.

 In Southeast Asia, some communities are working to revive weaving traditions as a way to address poverty, improve living conditions, support local communities, and to promote environmental sustainability.
 Several initiatives have been established to support this effort, such as the Maybank Women Eco-Weavers program by the Maybank Foundation which currently operates in Laos, Cambodia, Malaysia and Indonesia.
 This program helps create opportunities for women weavers throughout the Southeast Asia region to improve their livelihoods and to give them financial independence.

 Additionally, similar programs exist in Taiwan and in the Philippines.
-In Taiwan, The Lihang Studio and S’uraw Education was founded by Yuma Taru to revive the Atayal weaving culture and to promote indigenous education in weaving and dyeing.
+In Taiwan, The Lihang Studio and S'uraw Education was founded by Yuma Taru to revive the Atayal weaving culture and to promote indigenous education in weaving and dyeing.
 In the Philippines, the Kyyangan Weavers Association was established in the Ifugao Province as a way to conserve and promote the Ifugao weaving culture and other traditional practices.
 Also, this association collaborates with academic institutions, government agencies and other non-government organizations on research and product development to be able to offer economic opportunities for communities.

-Types of weaving
+Types of weavers

 Hand loom weavers

 Handloom weaving was done by both genders but men outnumbered women partially due to the strength needed to batten.
 They worked from home sometimes in a well-lit attic room.
 The women of the house would spin the thread they needed, and attend to finishing.
 Later women took to weaving, they obtained their thread from the spinning mill, and working as outworkers on a piecework contract.
 Over time competition from the power looms drove down the piece rate and they existed in increasing poverty.